V1n1c1uz/All-Hello-World/README.md

 - [x] **PYTHON**
 is an interpreted high-level general-purpose programming language.
 Its design philosophy emphasizes code readability with its use of significant indentation.
 Its language constructs as well as its object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.

+- [x] **TYPESCRIPT**
+TypeScript is a programming language developed and maintained by Microsoft.
+It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
+TypeScript is designed for the development of large applications and transcompiles to JavaScript.[5]
+As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.
 <br>

 <h4 align="center"> 🚧 Projeto README 🚀 Em construção... 🚧